mendix/docs/content/en/docs/appstore/connectors/aws/amazon-rekognition.md

 10. Double-click the **Retrieve** activity.
 11. In the **Select Association** dialog box, in the **Association** section, click **Select**, and then select **DetectLabels** as the association.
 12. Click **OK**.
 13. Configure a method for triggering the **ACT_DetectLabels** microflow.
 For example, you can trigger a microflow by associating it with a custom button on a page in your app.
-For an example of how this can be implemented, see [Creating a Custom Save Button](/refguide/creating-a-custom-save-button/).
+For an example of how this can be implemented, see [Creating a Custom Save Button with a Microflow](/refguide/creating-a-custom-save-button/).

 ### 3.1 Constants {#constants}